yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametry

 *char_value*\
-Znak, który ma zostać dołączona.
+Znak, który ma zostać dołączony.

-*Ptr*\
+*PTR*\
-Znaki c-ciąg do dołączenia.
+Znaki ciągu C do dołączenia.

-*Prawo*\
+*Kliknij*\
-Znaki ciągu, który ma być dołączony.
+Znaki ciągu do dołączenia.

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do obiektu ciągu, który jest dołączany ze znakami przekazanymi przez funkcję elementu członkowskiego.
+Odwołanie do obiektu ciągu, który jest dołączany do znaków przesłanych przez funkcję członkowską.

 ### <a name="remarks"></a>Uwagi

-Znaki mogą być dołączane do `operator+=` ciągu przy użyciu lub funkcji członkowskich [dołączania](#append) lub [push_back](#push_back).
-Dołącza `operator+=` wartości pojedynczego argumentu, podczas gdy funkcja elementu członkowskiego dołączania wielu argumentów umożliwia określoną część ciągu do dodania.
+Znaki mogą być dołączane do ciągu przy użyciu `operator+=` lub do funkcji składowych [dołączania](#append) lub [push_back](#push_back). `operator+=`Dołącza wartości pojedynczego argumentu, gdy funkcja Dołącz element członkowski wielokrotnego argumentu zezwala na określenie określonej części ciągu do dodania.

 ### <a name="example"></a>Przykład